Legal professionals are facing high rates of anxiety and stress. Here are two ways to fight back.

 Stanford researcher Kelly McGonigal has led some of the powerful new work on this subject.
 Her work suggests that more important than our level of stress is how we think about that stress.

-Here’s how her findings play out: if we believe stress is harming us and try to avoid it, we’re likely to compound the problem by sinking into negative coping mechanisms.
+Here’s how her findings play out: if we believe stress harms us and try to avoid it, we’re likely to compound the problem by sinking into negative coping mechanisms.
 One study found that even just having the goal to avoid stress made it more likely for people to face depression, divorce, and job termination.

 McGonigal also found people who weren’t trying to avoid stress.
 They still experienced high stress levels.
 But they believed their stress response was helpful for their situation.
 They found stressful events (like building a career or caring for a sick or injured loved one) to be meaningful in their lives.
 Remarkably, these participants didn’t experience the negative health and social consequences associated with high stress levels.